OswaldCc/clothingDetection/README.md

 # clothingDetection
-A machine learning model that uses object detection techniques to identify clothing items
+A machine learning model that uses object detection techniques to identify different clothing items on an image